moorepants/MASB2014/tutorial/abstract.rst

 controllers all with free and open source tools.

 The tutorial will be capped at 35 participants and you must be registered to attend.
-The examples will be able to be run on your own laptop, but we will also potentially have computers available with the software installed.
-Installation instructions will be posted at a later date.
+The tutorial materials can be found `here
+<https://github.com/pydy/pydy-tutorial-pycon-2014>`_ and we will have computers
+available with the software pre-installed.